How do I begin a project?

 Once I decide to go ahead, what happens?

 The next steps are deciding on the scope of the project (e.g., the number of interview sessions), signing the contract, and making a deposit toward the fee.
 Then we schedule our meetings and off we go!

 Wherever the narrator feels most comfortable.
 Normally this is at home.
 We need a quiet space where we won't be disturbed or distracted.

 If I want a book, how long does it take to publish it?

-A typical book project might take anywhere from 4 months to 18 months, depending on how close together the interviews are, the length of the text, number of photographs, etc.
+A typical book project might take anywhere from 4 months to 18 months, depending on the frequency of the interviews, the size of the book, the number of photographs, etc.

 How much does a personal history cost?

 It depends on your budget and the scope of the project.
 Oral histories (interviews on a CD) could cost as little as $1000.
 Full-length, custom-designed published books usually require hundreds of hours of work and can cost a minimum of $15,000.

 Yes.
 You own the copyright, so you are free to market and sell your book commercially.
 Once the book is delivered to you and you make the final payment, you have no further financial obligation to Heritage Memoirs.

 Absolutely!
 Available in denominations of $50, $100, $500 or $1000.
 Truly the gift of a lifetime.